personalconnect/dragpass-keeper/README.md

 #### `signalias` - Sign User Alias

-Signs the user alias with Helper's private key.
+Generates a keypair and signs the user alias.
 Used during signup.
+Uses **pending storage** to prevent orphaned keys if signup fails.

 **Request:**
 ```json